TranPhucVinh/Cplusplus/Physical layer/Memory/Smart pointer/Unique pointer.md

 Unique pointer is supported since **C++11**.
 Include ``<memory>`` to use it. ``std::make_unique()`` is supported since **C++14**.

-# Unique pointer allows setting value to its deferencing
+# Unique pointer allows setting value to its dereference

 Unlike normal pointer which doesn't allow setting value to its dereferencing, unique pointer allows this operation:
 ## Use std::make_unique<>()